Charles Vane, 3rd Marquess of Londonderry: Second marriage and children

 Through his daughter Lady Frances, Lord Londonderry is the maternal grandfather of Lord Randolph Churchill, and consequently a great-grandfather of Winston Churchill.

 Castlereagh's suicide

 On 12 August 1822, his half-brother committed suicide.
 He succeeded his half-brother as 3rd Marquess of Londonderry in 1822.
 The following year Lord Londonderry was also created Earl Vane and Viscount Seaham, of Seaham in the County Palatine of Durham, with remainder to the heirs male of the body of his second wife.

 His half-brother's death also meant the end of his diplomatic career.
 He quit the diplomatic service in 1823.
-Queen Victoria had a low esteem of Londonderry's abilities as a civil servant.
+Queen Victoria had a low opinion of Londonderry's abilities as a civil servant.
 She said that he should, in her opinion, not be given any post of importance.

 Residences

 Lord Londonderry used his new bride's immense wealth to acquire the Seaham Hall estate in County Durham, developing the coalfields there.
 He also built the harbour at Seaham, to rival nearby Sunderland.
 He commissioned Benjamin Wyatt to build a mansion at Wynyard Park.
 It was completed by Philip Wyatt in 1841 and cost £130,000 (equivalent to £10,772,000 in 2016) to build and furnish.
 Unfortunately, just as the mansion was being completed, a fire broke out and gutted the house; it was later restored and remodelled by Ignatius Bonomi.

 The family also used their newfound wealth to redecorate their country seat in Ireland, Mount Stewart, and bought Holdernesse House on London's Park Lane, which they renamed Londonderry House.